cinnData/MLearning/Cheatsheets/Cheatsheet - NumPy.md

 ### Unstructured arrays

+* `np.argmax(arr)`: returns the index of the maximum term of `arr`.
+With argument `axis=0`, returns a 1d array containing the index of the maximum of every column of `arr`.
+With argument `axis1`, the index of the maximum of every row.

+* `np.argmin(arr)`: returns the index of the minimum term of `arr`.
+With argument `axis=0`, returns a 1d array containing the index of the minimum of every column of `arr`.
+With argument `axis1`, the index of the minimum of every row.

 * `arr.astype()`: converts `arr` to a different data type.

 * `arr.dtype`: `returns` the data type of `arr`.
 If the elements of `arr` are literals, it will be `int64`, `float64`, `<Ul` or `bool`.
 More complex data can have data type `object`.